DER Standards and connections

 - publishing reports on the impact DER is having on the energy system, the technical options required to mitigate risks, and the resulting consumer benefits

-In March 2020, following COAG Energy Council endorsement, AEMO in conjunction with the Energy Security Board began to develop a rule change proposal that will put in place a set of nationally consistent DER minimum technical standards.
-The aim is to ensure that all DER devices across the NEM will meet a set of minimum standards to ensure they:
+In March 2020, following COAG Energy Council endorsement, AEMO in conjunction with the Energy Security Board (ESB) submitted a rule change to the Australian Energy Market Commission (AEMC) proposing that a set of nationally consistent minimum technical standards for DER is established.
+The aim is to ensure that all DER across the NEM meet minimum levels of capability that are required to:

 - Enable access to future energy marketplaces and DER services for energy consumers

-- And allow for all energy users to benefit from having access to reliable energy at the lowest cost possible resulting from more efficiently integrating DER with the power system
+- Allow all energy users to benefit from having access to reliable energy at the lowest cost possible by more efficiently integrating DER into the power system

-AEMO and the Energy Security Board are also collaborating with reform bodies, government and stakeholders on mirroring these arrangements in Western Australia.
+AEMO and the ESB are also collaborating with reform bodies, government and stakeholders on mirroring these arrangements in Western Australia.